GustavoSolcia/wormholeCFD/README.md

 ## How to use

 The image processing codes should be used substituting the respective image paths in the files.
-There is a testSample for testing the image processing steps and a testCase for testing the OpenFOAM case and custom parabolic boundary condition.
+There is a testSample for testing the image processing steps of the proposed pipeline.

 If you have any question, please contact: gustavo.solcia@usp.br